percona/portal-doc/docs/advisors/checks/mysql_version_eol_57.md

 get any further update or bug fix.

 ## Resolution
-Contact Percona to get help to plan the software migration from version 5.7 to 8.0, or to discover Percona extended support for version 5.7.
+[Contact Percona](https://www.percona.com/about/contact) to get extended support for version 5.7, or help you plan the migration to version 8.0 (latest).

 https://www.percona.com/about/contact